What is a Surety Bond in Maine?

-What are the Different Types of Surety Bonds?
+What are the Different Kinds of Surety Solutions?

-As we said before, there are several different types of bonds available in the state of Maine, but most of them can be categorized as either contract surety bonds or commercial surety bonds.
+There are a variety of bonds available in the state of Maine, but most of them can be categorized as either contract bonds or commercial bonds.
 Contract bonds are sold to contractors in the construction industry, and they are required by law for government construction projects.
 Contract bonds can themselves be organized into one of three categories: